Foreign Language Requirement

 - If that language is offered at North Park, please contact the Department of Modern Languages to arrange for a challenge exam.
 These exams are free of charge and are offered prior to the beginning of each semester.

 - If the language you know is not offered at North Park you can arrange to be tested by a qualified person at another four-year university.
 You may not use a community college, community center, church, or relative to administer a proficiency test, and you are responsible for any fees related to taking the test or having the results posted to North Park.
-Please contact Student Enrichment Services and Support for further information.
+Please contact Student Engagement for further information.

 Rule 2: Native Language Other Than English